jkaminsky2/CSE-151A-Project-/README.md

 #### 2\.
 Clean existing columns
 - Converted price (originally a *string* ranging from "$" to "$$$$$") into an ordinal variable
 - Converted reviewTime (originally a *string*) into a datetime object
+- Converted `gps` into a geographical object so we can compare distance, geography, etc. between restaurants as a feature

 #### 3\.
 Create new columns
 - `language`: *String* - Language of the original review.
 Used a Google Translate API on reviewText